admiralAwkbar/demo-actions-1/Exercises/01-Create-Dockerfile.md

 # Create the dockerfile

-In this session, we are going to be deploying an application within a Docker container.
+In this session, we are going to be deploying an application within a **Docker** container.
 Before we can deploy our app, we need to begin setting up a foundation to make changes to.

-### Exercise: Add dockerfile
+### Exercise: Add Dockerfile

 1. Create a new branch called `Docker`
 1. In the root of the repository, create a new file named: `Dockerfile`